developmentseed/road-planning-datapipeline/aadt-segments/README.md

 # OD Pairs segment route

-This script calculates a route for each OD pair using the **shortest path** method.
+This script calculates a route for each OD pair using the **fastest path** method according to the OSRM speed profile in `instance/osrm_profile-haiti` of the [road-planning-functions](https://github.com/developmentseed/road-planning-functions) repo.
 It will return the distance and ids of the road segments used for each route in a `results.json` file.
 Any OD pair that errors will be written out to `error.json`